3D PRINTING SERVICE | ONLINE PARTS

 COMPLEX GEOMETRY

-All of our partners’ 3D Printing technologies allow you to produce parts with virtually any geometry, and our tolerances are typically +/- 0.127mm.
+All of our partners’ 3D Printing technologies allow you to produce 3D printed parts with virtually any geometry, and our tolerances are typically +/- 0.127mm.

 UNMATCHED DURABILITY